 Internet Crimes Against Children Unit

-One investigator assigned to the Internet Crimes Against Children Unit is responsible for searching and investigating websites and identified offender’s computer files for evidence of child pornography and other sex crimes against juveniles.
+One investigator assigned to the Internet Crimes Against Children Unit in conjunction with the FBI’s Child Exploitation Task Force, is responsible for searching and investigating websites and identified offender’s computer files for evidence of child pornography and other sex crimes against juveniles.

 What is considered a crime against a child over the internet?